mosstuff/mosstuff/README.md

 - 👯 I’m looking to collaborate on nothing.-.
 - 🤔 I’m looking for help with everything
 - 💬 Ask me about anything os level
-- 📫 How to reach me: just look at my linktree
+- 📫 How to reach me: just look at my linktree or website
 - 😄 Pronouns: he/they
 - ⚡ Fun fact: I am bad at coding